Welcome to the Employer Help Center

 Common Employer Questions:

-Q: If an employer does not contribute to an HSA, is the HSA subject to IRC Section 125 nondiscrimination testing?
+Question: If an employer does not contribute to a Health Savings Account (HSA), is the HSA subject to IRC Section 125 (cafeteria plan rules) nondiscrimination testing?
 Or does that requirement apply only if there are employer contributions?

-Q: If an employer contributes to HSAs and is subject to FMLA, is the employer required to continue HSA coverage during FMLA leave like other health plan coverage?
+Question: If an employer contributes to HSAs and is subject to FMLA, is the employer required to continue HSA coverage during FMLA (Family and Medical Leave Act) leave like other health plan coverage?

-A: No. An HSA is not a group health plan.
-An HSA is an employee’s personal bank account, and therefore, the standard compliance obligations applicable to group health plans do not apply.
+Answer: No. An HSA is not a group health plan.
+An HSA is an employee’s personal bank account, and therefore, employers don't need to follow the standard compliance obligations that apply to group health plans.
 However, employers are required to ensure that employees do not enroll in HSAs if they are enrolled in non‐compatible HSA coverage of the employer.
 In order to encourage HSA enrollment and prevent enrollment of HSAineligible employees, enrollment communications should clearly explain the conditions for HSA‐eligibility.